phil-straub/joystick/README.md

 issue, the cleanest solution is to implement a secondard, dynamically growing queue and have the callback function transfer each event to the secondary queue for asynchronous handling by another thread.
 For most purposes (games, remotely controlled devices) events should be handled in real time anyway, however.
-One possibility is to ignore all incomming events (but retrieve them from the queue) while an event is being handled by another thread.
+One possibility is to ignore all incoming events (but retrieve them from the queue) while an event is being handled by another thread.

 ### State-Based Interface